Tag: shape

 Psalm 115; Exodus 28:29–38; Philippians 1:3–11

-The as can often lead us to wonder if the Israelites ever had the Holy Spirit or spiritual gifts of any sort.
+The Holy Spirit as gift can often lead us to wonder if the Israelites ever had the Holy Spirit or spiritual gifts of any sort.
 The answer is some did and some didn’t.
 The Urim and Thummim were used by the high priest to make decisions regarding the will of God.
 They were devices of some sort.
 Some think similar to coins that you tossed.
 Yep, so-called chance items.

-In the Scriptures, they aren’t even mentioned as being used until…the from exile.
+In the Scriptures, they aren’t even mentioned as being used until…the return from exile.
 It wasn’t until Ezra and Nehemiah were working with the priests that the Scriptures mentioned the Urim and Thummim actually being used.
 Does this mean they weren’t used?
-Probably not by those in a role.
+Probably not by those in a prophetic role.
 It makes sense, as those in a prophetic role moved by the power of the Holy Spirit.

 One of the other oddities of the priestly uniform is the flower ornament with the engraving of “Holy to the Lord.”
-The Church of the Nazarene has a similar saying on its seal, “ unto the Lord.”
+The Church of the Nazarene has a similar saying on its seal, “Holiness unto the Lord.”
 This seal (whether the Israelite or the Nazarene) is to remind us (or the people) that we are sealed to God (which means something different to Israelites and to Christians).
 In both situations, it is God who calls us to holiness and it is God who declares us holy and sanctified (set apart) for God’s work.

 And when Paul writes to the Philippians, he observes that they are being blessed as God continues working on them from the inside out.
 Paul knows that God will continue this good work.